 What are the things we should avoid while preparing for the UPSC exam?

 - Using too much social media

-Nowadays social media has become 1 of the prior cause of distractions and Instagram, Facebook, and youtube platforms have algorithms set up in such a way that they keep the viewers hooked, which is the last thing a UPSC aspirant would want, to minimize the social media usage is a must.
+Nowadays social media has become 1 of the prior causes of distractions and Instagram, Facebook, and YouTube platforms have algorithms set up in such a way that they keep the viewers hooked, which is the last thing a UPSC aspirant would want, to minimize the social media usage is a must.

 - Having Biased opinions